-Before your procedure, we will give you a sedative (medicine to make you relax) through an intravenous line (IV) in one of your arm veins.
+Before your procedure, you will be given a sedative (medicine to make you relax) through an intravenous line (IV) in one of your arm veins.
 You will stay awake, but feel sleepy.
 This is called moderate sedation.
 You will still feel sleepy for a while after the procedure.

 For some people, using moderate sedation is not safe.
-If this is true for you, you will need general anesthesia (medicine to make you sleep) for the procedure.
+If this is true for you, you will need general anesthesia (medicine to make you sleep during the procedure).

-Tell us right away if you:
+Let us know right away if you:

-- Have needed anesthesia for basic procedures in the past - Have sleep apnea or chronic breathing problems (you might use a CPAP or BiPAP device while sleeping) - Use high doses of an opioid pain medicine - Have severe heart, lung, or kidney disease

-- Have back or breathing problems that make it hard to lie flat for about 1 hour - Have a hard time lying still during medical procedures - Weigh more than 300 pounds (136 kilograms)
+- Have needed anesthesia for basic procedures in the past - Have sleep apnea or chronic breathing problems (you might use a CPAP or BiPAP device while sleeping) - · Use high doses of an opioid pain medicine - · Have severe heart, lung, or kidney disease - Cannot lie flat for about 1 hour because of back or breathing problems - Have a hard time lying still during medical procedures - Weigh more than 300 pounds (136 kilograms)